tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 so that we have another Windows binding that should work without additional libraries.

 P.S.2: The order of the .cpp files is important! main.cpp must be the last of all the source files in the command line.

+NOTE: Even if recent versions of imgui include the file imgui_widgets.cpp, to compile the examples this file must be left out.

 ====================================
 WHAT IS "IMGUI ADDONS" ?